 Sportscasters are famous for making predictions that end disastrously for whichever player they have picked on.
 It’s an affliction that seems more prevalent in cricket than most other sports.

 In 2015, the England batsman Alastair Cook was going through a rough spell of low scores.
-Former England cricket captain Michael Vaughn was now doing commentary and remarked that Cook, then on 13 runs, looked like he had his form back.
+Former England cricket captain Michael Vaughan was now doing commentary and remarked that Cook, then on 13 runs, looked like he had his form back.
 The very next ball, he was out.

 Alastair Cook was a victim again this time at the mouth of another former England player, Geoffrey Boycott.
 Cook was playing brilliantly against Australia and had made 96 runs.
 Boycott gave it as his considered opinion that Alistair Cook was going to make a century (100 runs).
 Well, of course, you know what happened.

 - Sports Illustrated has an unfortunate record of jinxing some of the athletes it puts on its covers.
 This goes back to its very first issue in August 1954.
 Atlanta Braves great Eddie Mathews was the cover boy; days later he broke his hand.
 Baseball’s Pete Rose was on a 44-game hit streak when he appeared on the magazine’s cover.
 That week, he went hitless.
 In 1984, Pittsburgh Steeler Jack Lambert got the cover treatment under the headline “Man of Steel.”
 A career-ending injury followed.
 In 1988, it was boxer Michael Spinks’s turn to appear under the line “Don’t Count Me Out.”
 But, the referee did count him out after 91 seconds of his next fight against Mike Tyson.
 The curse has continued.
-New England quarterback Tom Brady’s season-ending knee injury in 2008 and Texas Ranger Nelson Cruz missing a crucial catch in the 2011 World Series also came after their respective cover appearances.
+Then-New England quarterback Tom Brady’s season-ending knee injury in 2008 and Texas Ranger Nelson Cruz missing a crucial catch in the 2011 World Series also came after their respective cover appearances.

 - On the day before the first round of The Masters golf tournament at Augusta, contestants play on the par-3 course.
 The tradition started in 1960, and no golfer who has won the par-3 contest has gone on to win The Masters in the same year.